-Public engagement is a key part of any comprehensive planning process, critical to understanding the community's vision, goals, and needs.
-As such, insight from East Point community members and other stakeholders drove the development of this plan update.
-Key community engagement activities and outcomes are summarized here, and further details can be found in the appendix.
+Public engagement is a key part of any planning process, critical to understanding vision, goals, and needs.
+Insight from East Point community members and other stakeholders drove the development of this plan.
+Key engagement activities and outcomes are summarized here, and further details can be found in the appendix.

 The outreach process included consultation with City staff and officials and a Steering Committee.
-It also featured a project website, an online survey, and a public public open house.
-The focus on multiple means of data collection, along with the timing of activities, was intended to tie to the key milestones and inform the plan document.
+It also featured a project website, an online survey, and an in-person public public open house.
+Having multiple means of data collection, along with the timing of activities, was intended to tie to the key milestones and inform the plan.
 An overview of the project schedule is in Figure 2.15 on the opposite page.